Adyen/adyen-ios/Adyen.docc/DropIn.md

 # DropIn

 The Drop-in handles the presentation of available payment methods and the subsequent entry of a customer's payment details.
-It is initialized with the payment methods of the `/sessions` response, and handles the entire checkout flow under the hood for most of your cases.
+It is initialized with the payment methods of the `/sessions` response, and handles the entire checkout flow under the hood for most of use cases.

+If the simplified checkout flow with the `/sessions` endpoint does not work for you, or you prefer to have more control over the whole flow, please refer to [**implementation via the three endpoints**](DropInThreeAPIs.md).

 ### Setting up the Drop-in